Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 * Antenna needs adjusting.

 * Metal is blocking the signal.
-Move the receiver near a window when you
+Move the receiver near a window

 use it inside a vehicle or metal frame building.